-We are not able to service every child with special needs due to the limitations on our finances, expertise, size, facilities, etc. Admission will be based on the extent to which our resources can help your child succeed.
-Your communication to us about your child’s needs and submission of records and testing information will help us better determine our ability to accommodate his/her challenges.
+We are not able to provide services for every child with special needs due to the limitations on our finances, expertise, size, facilities, etc. Admission will be based on the extent to which our resources can help your child succeed.
+Your communication to us about your child’s needs and submission of records and testing information is essential and will help us better determine our ability to accommodate his/her challenges.
 In an effort to make the most informed decision regarding our ability to serve a student, testing must be completed prior to admission.
 All documentation of prior Early Childhood Services, 504 services, Behavior Intervention Plan, or Individual Education Plan must be received prior to admission.

-As a private school, Southeast Christian School does not receive any state or federal funding to support a special needs program.
-Therefore, Southeast Christian School is not legally bound to follow existing educational plans; however, the goals and recommendations will be considered in the development of an Individual Accommodation Plan.
+As a private school, Southeast Christian School does not receive any state or federal funding to support an intervention program.
+Therefore, Southeast Christian School is not legally bound to follow existing educational plans; however, the goals and recommendations will be considered in the development of a Learning Accommodation Plan.

 Annual Pricing for Southeast Christian School Support Services

-All students who receive pull out intervention services, behavior support, or special education services are expected to pay additional tuition based on the intensity and duration of services by the Southeast Christian School support staff.
-Availability for all support services is dependent on enrollment and staffing and subject to change from year to year.
-Intervention services includes some individual and small group interventions.
+All students who receive direct intervention services or behavioral supports are expected to pay additional fees based on the intensity and duration of services by the Southeast Christian School support staff.
+All support services availability is dependent on enrollment and staffing and subject to change from year to year.
+Intervention services may include both individual and small group interventions.

 If a parent is unwilling or unable to agree to the level of services recommended by the Southeast Christian School Administration and Support Team, the school may recommend that a different school be considered for their child’s needs.

-- Southeast Christian School accepts children with special needs on a case-by-case basis.
-Prior to enrollment, Southeast’s administration will review all Care Plans (including medical or psychological) and any existing behavioral, medical, and academic plans to determine if the health, behavioral, and educational needs of a particular child can be met by our support team.
+- Southeast Christian School accepts children with learning needs on a case-by-case basis.
+Prior to enrollment, Southeast’s administration will review all care plans (including medical or psychological) and any existing behavioral, medical, and academic plans to determine if the health, behavioral and educational needs of a particular child can be met by our support team.
 Administration will go over the IEP, health plan, or 504 with parents, observe the child, and consult with the teacher to determine if attendance at Southeast Christian School is a good fit and acceptable accommodations can be made.

-- Should a student be accepted on the basis of parents providing outside service support or paying for a Southeast employee’s support, the support must continue through the duration of enrollment unless agreed upon by the Southeast administrative team.
+- Should a student be accepted on the basis of parents providing outside service support, the support must continue through the duration of enrollment unless agreed upon by the Southeast administrative team.